plone/documentation/old-reference-manuals/zope_secrets/request.rst

   debugging.
 * Set the result of the ``mapply()`` call as the response body.
-As a marker, the response object itself can be returned from the callable that ``mapply()`` invokes to bypass this behaviour, i.e. if the published object set the response body itself.
+As a marker, the response object itself can be returned from the callable that ``mapply()`` invokes to bypass this behavior, i.e. if the published object set the response body itself.
 * Notify the ``ZPublisher.pubevents.PubBeforeCommit`` event.
 * Commit the transaction using the ``transactions_manager``.